fizzed/blaze/README.md

 If no task is supplied on the command line, Blaze will attempt to run the `main` task by default.

-## Why not just do that in a shell script?
+## Write script that executes a process

 Let's do a more useful example of how we use Blaze in many cases.
 Let's say you had a Maven project and wanted to execute a class with a main method.
 The